What's the difference between taking a customer satisfaction survey immediately and taking a survey more than 24 hours after an experience?

-It is actually very beneficial to your brain to get rid of short term memory information.
+It is actually beneficial to your brain to get rid of short term memory information.
 Your brain efficiently dumps what it assumes is unimportant to guarantee space for what is vital.
 Forgetting occurs when new information purges information that is already in our heads or because our heads are already so full it can't pack any more in.
 Crystal-clear details of a memory are expelled leaving only the gist of what we saw or what happened.

 For instance, if I took a survey a week after visiting your restaurant, I might be able to tell you I didn't like the food and that I will not be back.
 However, I may forget to tell you about the sparkling clean restrooms, the friendly and knowledgeable staff, the fair prices, the warm ambience and the cold prime rib.
 You need all of that useful feedback so that you know what is working and what is not.

 What does that mean for you?
 Well, if you send out an email survey one week after a customer has used your product, they will probably remember IF the experience was positive or negative; what they may not be able to recall is WHY.
 And you need the why.
 The why tells you what needs to be changed to move you from a negative to a positive.

 This becomes even more crucial when you are trying to improve your NPS (Net Promoter Score).
 If your customers are rating you at a passive 7-8 or a dreaded 1-6, you need to ask them why while their memories of their visit are still fresh.
 Fresh memories form clear feedback which makes usable, accurate data.
 That data is what you need to make improvements that turn those passives and detractors into promoters.